President’s Challenge Transition

 A: Visitors to the President’s Challenge website may bookmark the President’s Council on Fitness, Sports & Nutrition website Fitness.gov for physical activity and nutrition facts, tips, and resources.
 Users of the President’s Challenge programs can find transition details for each program above.

-Q: When do you expect to re-launch PALA+ and Presidential Champions on SuperTracker?
+Q: When do you expect to re-launch PALA+ on SuperTracker?

-A: We will announce plans to re-launch PALA+ and Presidential Champions on SuperTracker soon.
-If you would like to be notified when these two programs are re-launched, click here to sign up for the President’s Council on Fitness, Sports & Nutrition newsletter, or click here to sign up for updates on SuperTracker.
+A: We will announce plans to re-launch PALA+ on SuperTracker soon.
+If you would like to be notified when this program is re-launched, click here to sign up for the President’s Council on Fitness, Sports & Nutrition newsletter, or click here to sign up for updates on SuperTracker.

 Q: I’m working towards a PALA+.
 Will I be able to continue working towards the award on SuperTracker?